tavisit/Univerity_Mangement_Site/README.md

 This project is an web-based university management system as a result of an project assignment for the Database Course as part of the mandatory curriculum of Automatization and Computers Faculty of Technical University of Cluj-Napoca.

+The inspiration came from a similar system actually deployed to fit my university needs, but some key features in the backend were missing, so I tried to implement a basic functionality of them.

+This is a demo and shall be treated as one, as I don't own any copyright on the images I used and information stored in the database.

 ### Features

 #### There are 4 types of accounts: Student, Teacher, Worker and Admin with various privileges and features